Guptacos/spotifython/README.md

 - Follow methods should be split between the playlist and the user objects.
 - Player methods should be given to the user
 - User library methods (top tracks, etc.)
-- set new token method should be provided in order to address session expiration
+- Set new token method should be provided in order to address session expiration
 - Failure can happen, return objects should contain status code for the user
-- Error handlin
+- Error handling: All methods may potentially make backend API calls and possibly throw errors, so this object should be returned on all container method calls.
+These methods should return an object containing a .contents() method that allows the client to just get the result (list, Album, Track, etc.).
+However, we should provide an error checking method, .status() to allow the user to perform error handling if they would like.